MUSHROOM EXTRACTS IN COSMETIC PRODUCTS ARE BECOMING MORE AND MORE POPULAR

 And you are probably wondering why is that?
-Well let me tell you.
+Well let us tell you.

-In their products companies use different types of mushroom species, depending what they want to achieve with it, since different active components in different species vary.
-Most commonly used mushrooms species in cosmetics are Shiitake, Reishi, Cordyceps and Chaga.
+In their products companies use different types of mushroom species, depending on what they want to achieve with it, since different active components in different species vary.
+The most commonly used mushroom species in cosmetics are Shiitake, Reishi, Cordyceps, and Chaga.

 Let’s look at some of the benefits of these different species.

-Reishi has anti – inflammatory and wound healing properties, which makes it useful in creams, since it reduces scarring and it also restores elasticity.
-It acts as a natural sun protection and prevents colour fading.
+Reishi has anti-inflammatory and wound healing properties, which makes it useful in creams since it reduces scarring and it also restores elasticity.
+It acts as a natural sun protection and prevents color fading.
 It helps with hydration and boosts collagen production.
-Reishi also has anti – oxidant properties, which means it protects proteins from oxidation and this antioxidant effect helps preserve the elasticity and firmness of the skin (which helps with softening expression lines, so it has anti – ageing properties too), but also helps prevent dryness and peeling.
+Reishi also has antioxidant properties, which means it protects proteins from oxidation and this antioxidant effect helps preserve the elasticity and firmness of the skin (which helps with softening expression lines, so it has anti-aging properties too), but also helps prevent dryness and peeling.

-Main benefits of using Cordyceps mushroom extract in cosmetic products is that it soothes and re-hydrates dry skin, helps to reduce scarring and restore elasticity to the skin.
-It softens expression lines, enhances cellular oxygenation and intracellular energy (increase levels of ATP), the skin recovers its tone and reduces the signs of fatigue and premature ageing.
-It also calms the stinging, itching and peeling of the skin.
+The main benefit of using Cordyceps mushroom extract in cosmetic products is that it soothes and re-hydrates dry skin, helps to reduce scarring, and restore elasticity to the skin.
+It softens expression lines, enhances cellular oxygenation and intracellular energy (increase levels of ATP), the skin recovers its tone, and reduces the signs of fatigue and premature aging.
+It also calms the stinging, itching, and peeling of the skin.

 Shiitake contains molecules that act as a natural skin brightening agents and they firm up your complexion, improve sun spots and acne scars.
-It also contains ingredients which are claimed to stimulate immune system, strengthening its ability to fight infection and disease.
-It also contains compounds which have high water retention capabilities, which makes them useful in moisturisers.
+It also contains ingredients that are claimed to stimulate the immune system, strengthening its ability to fight infection and disease.
+It also contains compounds that have high water retention capabilities, which makes them useful in moisturizers.
 This mushroom is also used in products for firmness and elasticity, stronger and more resilient skin.

-Chaga has similar benefits as all the other mushrooms, for example it has anti – inflammatory properties which can help sooth irritated skin.
-It also contains molecules that help rehydrate your skin and in addition is anti – bacterial which make it perfect for any skin at any age.
+Chaga has similar benefits as all the other mushrooms, for example it has anti-inflammatory properties which can help soothe irritated skin.
+It also contains molecules that help rehydrate your skin and in addition, is anti-bacterial which makes it perfect for any skin at any age.

 As you can see all the species have some sort of positive effects on our skin or hair, so it is beneficial to use them in cosmetic products.
 We are doing some DIY experiments and will share the recipes with you.
 But if you tried making your own and using our products, please let us know in the comments below.